techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (85)
 Which of the following may appear on the right-hand side of an instanceof operator?
 (Choose two.)

-a.
-A reference
+A. A reference

-b.
-A class
+B. A class

-c.
-An interface
+C. An interface

-d.
-A variable of primitive type e.
+D. A variable of primitive type e.
 The name of a primitive type
 f.

-Answer: BC
+ANSWER: BC
 MARK:
 1
+CHAPTER:

 MIX CHOICES:
 Yes